koordinates/xstate-tree/README.md

 type Context = { incremented: number };

-// If this tree had more than a single machine the slots to render child machines into would be defined here const slots = [];
+// If this tree had more than a single machine the slots to render child machines into would be defined here
+// see the codesandbox example for an expanded demonstration that uses slots const slots = [];

 // A standard xstate machine, nothing extra is needed for xstate-tree